MaazU-Dev/MaazU-Dev/README.md

 ## About Me

 Greetings!
-I'm Maaz Umar, a dedicated Flutter Developer with 10 months of hands-on experience.
+I'm Maaz Umar, a dedicated Flutter Developer with an year of hands-on experience.
 My journey in Flutter development has been a continuous pursuit of excellence, specializing in key areas that define robust and user-friendly mobile applications.

 ## Expertise